SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 Paul mentioned we are saved from the wrath of God; but it seems most of his warnings had to do with dying spiritually or with not inheriting the Kingdom of God.
 The New Testament warnings concerning the wrath of God often stress what will take place at the coming of the Lord or God’s present attitude toward us, rather than what happens to us after we die.

-But when he saw many of the Pharisees and Sadducees come to his baptism, he said unto them, O generation of vipers, who hath warned you to flee from the wrath to come?
+But when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “Brood of vipers!
+Who warned you to flee from the wrath to come?
 (Matthew 3:7)

-But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the righteous judgment of God; (Romans 2:5)
+But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, (Romans 2:5)

 If we are to understand the writings of the Apostle Paul we must reorient ourselves to the Christian salvation.
 The Christian salvation has as its purpose the creation of righteous personalities.
 The reward for righteous behavior is eternal life, which is equivalent to entering the Kingdom, the rule of God.